clojure/data.xml/README.md

 * Uses StAX internally
 * lazy - should allow parsing and emitting of large XML documents

-## JDK 1.5

-This library uses the pull parser that ships with JDK 1.6.
-If you running on JDK 1.6+, you do not need any additional dependencies.
-If you are using JDK 1.5, you will need to include a dependency on StAX.
-More information on this is available [here](https://github.com/clojure/data.xml/blob/jdk16-pull-parser/jdk_15_readme.txt)

 ## Bugs

 Please report bugs using JIRA [here](http://dev.clojure.org/jira/browse/DXML).